2024 New York Giants season

 Eliminated from postseason contention

-2. ^ a b Tampa Bay wins tie break over Arizona based on conference record.
-Division tie break was initially used to eliminate LA Rams (see below).
+1. ^ a b Atlanta wins tie break over Arizona based on conference record.
+Division tie break was initially used to eliminate San Francisco (see below).

-3. ^ a b Arizona wins tie break over LA Rams based on head-to-head victory.
+2. ^ a b Arizona wins tie break over San Francisco based on head-to-head victory.

-4. ^ a b San Francisco wins tie break over Dallas based on head-to-head victory.
+3. ^ a b New Orleans wins tie break over Dallas based on head-to-head victory.

 References